 - Blend the soup: Remove the center cap from your blender lid.
 Fill the blender only halfway.
 Secure the lid on the blender and top with a kitchen towel.
 Blend on low speed for a few seconds, then slowly increase speed to create a creamy soup.
 Transfer to a bowl. then repeat with remaining ingredients from the pan.
 Add about 3/4 of the reserved broccoli florets to the pureed soup, leaving some to place as a topping.

 - Season with salt and pepper to taste.
 Serve with broccoli florets and croutons.

 - Preheat the oven to 375°F. Line a baking sheet with parchment paper.

-- Spread coated bread cubes on prepared baking sheet, spreading evenly across the pan.
+- Spread coated bread cubes on a prepared baking sheet, spreading evenly across the pan.
 Try not to crowd them too closely together.
-Bake for 10 – 15 minutes, until golden brown.
+Bake for 10 to 15 minutes, until golden brown.
 Note: Fresh bread could take a little longer to toast whereas older, stale bread will brown more quickly.

 (The products above contain sponsored links to products we use and recommend)

 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.